xfoa/spud/docs/protocol.md

 * `uuid`: 128-bit session UUID (reserved for future use).
 * `encrypt`: the server's UDP encryption preference.
 The connection is aborted if this does not match the client's preference.
+* `auth`: `true` if the server required passphrase authentication for this session.
 * `key_timeout_ms`: server key-release timeout in milliseconds.
 The client derives its key-repeat interval from this value (`key_timeout_ms / 2`).
+* `screen_width` / `screen_height`: server display dimensions in pixels.
+The
+  client uses these to scale absolute mouse coordinates.

 #### `Keepalive` (client -> server)